 Step 4: Make sure to sync your fitness tracker and log in weekly to ensure your steps are being tallied

 The more we move, the closer we get to making a difference.
 Will you rise to the challenge?
-Learn more about the finalist schools at Bewell.shbp.com/jump-shot-for-health.
+Learn more about the finalist schools at Bewellshbp.com/jump-shot-for-health.

 EMAIL 2: PRE-SEASON CHALLENGE REMINDER